nicoraynaud/react-widget/README.md

 This project is a demo aiming at showing how one can build an embeddable React widget from a React App.

-The full blog post explaining how it works is available at []
+The full blog post explaining how it works is available [here](https://tekinico.medium.com/build-a-react-embeddable-widget-c46b7f7999d8).

 ## How to use